a-berg/a-berg/README.md

 * 🤖 AI
 * 🔧 MLOps

-In my free time, apart of typical leisures (spending time with friends, family, or doing sports) I like to learn about new tools and languages, and deepen my understanding of computing.
+In my free time, apart from typical leisures (spending time with friends, family, or doing sports) I like to learn about new tools and languages, and deepen my understanding of computing.
 As such, I have done some MOOCs/self-learning on:

 * [Bayesian Deep Learning](https://www.coursera.org/account/accomplishments/verify/QEN52ACA8BBE)